Expert Witnesses at a Turning Point Expert Witnesses at a Turning Point

 Clicking on one of the topics below will display news items relevant to that topic.
 You can also use the search bar below to identify news items.

-We have become aware that last Friday, Premex emailed their panel of medical experts announcing the introduction of a 15% service charge (plus VAT) on all invoices which are presented to them from the 1st May 2026.
+In April 2026, Premex emailed their panel of medical experts announcing the introduction of a 15% service charge (plus VAT) on all invoices which are presented to them.
 The charge will be deducted from payments made to experts rather than invoiced separately.
+Initially it was announced that this would be from the 1st of May but we understand that this is now for work agreed after the 1st May 2026.

 Premex have cited the recent judgment in JXX v Archibald [2026] EWHC 630 (SCCO), handed down by Senior Costs Judge Rowley on 17 March, as the trigger.
 In that case the judge capped the recoverable Medical Reporting Organisation mark-up at 25% of the expert’s invoice - though he was clear that a higher mark-up isn’t necessarily unreasonable, just that only 25% is recoverable inter partes.
 Premex’s position is that operating at a 25% cap makes their business unviable, and they are therefore recouping the shortfall from experts instead.